Sitemap

 Window of Opportunity Chart — Traveling Distance vs NPC Look Duration

-In cover shooters it serves as a way for the player to avoiding the enemy, survey the battlefield and move from cover to cover to circumvent crossfires.
+In cover shooters, it serves as a way for the player to avoid the enemy, survey the battlefield, and move from cover to cover to circumvent crossfires.

 Cover Shooter — Cover shooter simplified

-In this kinds of situation we can apply the same chart as before but we need to replace Look Duration with Shooting duration.
+In these kinds of situations, we can apply the same chart as before, but we need to replace Look Duration with Shooting Duration.

 SWindow of Opportunity Chart — Traveling Distance vs Shooting Duration